productforlifehunt/True-Easier-Research/FUCKING-READ-ME.md

-## 6. RESEARCH PROJECT
+## 5. RESEARCH PROJECT

 Every study lives in the `research_project` table. and all layout information is stored in research_project.app_layout, no other file used or should be used

+## 6. USER PROFILE

+User role is defined in profile table

 ## 7. USER ROLE

-user role is defined in profile table's is_researcher toggle is_participant toggle, a users can be both, this should not overide if a user can only sumbit or can only join a research, a user can be both researcher and a participant (join other's research), the actual dashboard display logic is defined by user what he wants to get displayed
+user role is defined in profile table's is_researcher toggle is_participant toggle, a users can be both, this should not overide if a user can sumbit or can join a research, a user can be both researcher and a participant (join another researcher's research), the actual dashboard display logic is defined by user setting what he wants to get displayed

-## 8. QUESTIONNAIRE — A PROPER DATABASE TABLE
+## 8. QUESTIONNAIRE

 Each questionnaire is a row in the `questionnaire` table in the `care_connector` schema.
 It belongs to one project and has a type field that determines its purpose: